 The interim guidance is based on what is currently known about the coronavirus.
-Ascend Healthcare, LLC (Ascend) is encouraging all staff members and clients to have a general knowledge of Coronavirus (COVID-19) and the recommended protocols.
+We are encouraging all staff members and clients to have a general knowledge of Coronavirus (COVID-19) and the recommended protocols.

-The following protocols have been established by the CDC and effective at Ascend Healthcare since 03/05/2020:
+The following protocols have been established by the CDC and effective at Ascend Healthcare 03/20/20-Present:

-- Actively encourage sick employee’s to stay home
+- Sick employees are required to stay home

 - Emphasize staying home when sick, respiratory etiquette, and hand hygiene by all employees and clients